Reactivation-Limited/sysv-semaphore/README.md

 - `error.message`: Includes the failing system call name

 Common error codes:

+** refer to your systems manual page for the syscall in the error message **

 - `EACCES`: Permission denied
 - `EEXIST`: Semaphore exists (with createExclusive)